Applying for Scripted and Non-fiction funding

 More specific information is published prior to each round about the applications we are seeking.

-NZ On Air’s investment strategy is founded on core public media principles.
+NZ On Air’s investment model is founded on core public media principles.
 These include:

 • enriching the New Zealand cultural experience